-The average rental price in Country Club North is currently $3,267, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 45.7% of New York neighborhoods.
+The average rental price in Country Club North is currently $4,632, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 82.1% of the neighborhoods in New York.

 Country Club North is a remote neighborhood (based on population density) located in Bronx, New York.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Country Club North real estate is primarily made up of small (studio to two bedroom) apartment complexes/high-rise apartments.
+Country Club North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Country Club North neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 In Country Club North, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Country Club North is very tight compared to the demand for property here.